-During fiscal year 2020, the District invested in STAR Ohio (the State Treasury Asset Reserve of Ohio).
+During fiscal year 2021, the District invested in STAR Ohio.
 STAR Ohio is an investment pool managed by the State Treasurer's Office which allows governments within the State to pool their funds for investment purposes.
 STAR Ohio is not registered with the SEC as an investment company, but has adopted Governmental Accounting Standards Board (GASB), Statement No. 79, "Certain External Investment Pools and Pool Participants."
 The District measures its investment in STAR Ohio at the net asset value (NAV) per share provided by STAR Ohio.
 The NAV per share is calculated on an amortized cost basis that provides an NAV per share that approximates fair value.

-For fiscal year 2020, there were no limitations or restrictions on any participant withdrawals due to redemption notice periods, liquidity fees, or redemption gates.
+For fiscal year 2021, there were no limitations or restrictions on any participant withdrawals due to redemption notice periods, liquidity fees, or redemption gates.
 However, notice must be given 24 hours in advance of all deposits and withdrawals exceeding \$100 million.
-STAR Ohio reserves the right to limit the transaction to \$100 million, requiring the excess amount to be transacted the following business day(s), but only to the \$100 million limit.
+STAR Ohio reserves the right to limit the transaction to \$250 million, requiring the excess amount to be transacted the following business day(s), but only to the \$250 million limit.
 All accounts of the participant will be combined for these purposes.

 As authorized by Ohio statutes, the Board of Education has specified the funds to receive an allocation of interest earnings.
-During fiscal year 2020, interest revenue credited to the General Fund was \$66,184, which includes \$17,469 assigned from other funds.
+During fiscal year 2021, interest revenue credited to the General Fund was \$8,724, which includes \$2,303 assigned from other funds.